 Hair color companies in the USA, like yours need to understand the different ways that hair color affects the people with whom you work.
-For example, you may think that blonde hair is more natural to dye than black hair because it doesn’t require as much preparation.
+For example, you may think that blonde hair is more natural to dye than dark hair because it doesn’t require as much preparation.
 However, this ignores the diversity of blonde hairstyles and the different ways the shades of blonde hair can vary wildly on many people.

 Know the Proper Shades